rdeits/MeshCat.jl/Readme.md

 # Related Projects

 MeshCat.jl is a successor to [DrakeVisualizer.jl](https://github.com/rdeits/DrakeVisualizer.jl), and the interface is quite similar (with the exception that we use `setobject!` instead of `setgeometry!`).
-The primary difference is that DrakeVisualizer required Director, LCM, and VTK, all of which could be difficult to install, while MeshCat just needs ZeroMQ and a web browser.
+The primary difference is that DrakeVisualizer required Director, LCM, and VTK, all of which could be difficult to install, while MeshCat just needs a web browser.
 MeshCat also has better support for materials, textures, point clouds, and complex meshes.

 You may also want to check out: